indirect/rails-footnotes/README.markdown

 Early versions
 ==============

-The current version is only Rails Edge (aka Rails 2.2) compatible.
 If you are running on Rails 2.1.x, you should use Footnotes v3.2.2:

     cd myapp
     git clone git://github.com/drnic/rails-footnotes.git vendor/plugins/footnotes